TodePond/TodePondDotCom/wikiblogarden/better-computing/compiling/parsing/emitting/readme.md

 ### Snippet

 The snippet of code that you successfully parsed.
-It could be a small party of if, or your entire source, or nothing.
+It could be a small part of it, or your entire source, or nothing.

 If the parse failed, it's the *longest possible snippet of code that is valid*, which is highly subjective.